 Heel pain can develop suddenly or evolve gradually over time.
-It can affect people of all ages, including children as young as 10-12 years, but is more common beyond the 4th decade of life, those in standing occupations, overweight individuals and those involved in regular strenuous exercise.
+It can affect people of all ages, including children as young as 10-12 years, but is more common beyond the fourth decade of life, those in standing occupations like tradies and nurses, overweight individuals, and those involved in regular strenuous exercise.

 Nine Things You Must Know About Heel Pain

-Whilst plantar fasciitis is by far the most common form of heel pain, there are other causes of similar symptoms that are actually caused by nerve impingement, tendonitis, stress fractures, fat pad displacement and subsequent bone bruising, and inflammatory arthritis.
+While plantar fasciitis is by far the most common form of heel pain, there are other causes of similar symptoms that are actually caused by nerve impingement, tendonitis, stress fractures, fat pad displacement and subsequent bone bruising, and inflammatory arthritis.
 Only with a thorough history, physical examination and the services of an experienced clinician can an accurate diagnosis be made.

 Plantar fasciitis is common whether you have flat feet, high arches, or a normal or ‘neutral’ arch.
 The real skill is to identify the cause of the condition, of which there are often many, and then establish the correct treatment plan.
-Generally higher arched feet require a strict stretching program and flat feet require a gradual strengthening program and more support.
-Even people with normal looking feet can suffer from plantar fasciitis and need a correct diagnosis and treatment plan.
+Generally, higher arched feet require a strict stretching program and flat feet require a gradual strengthening program and more support for the arch and fascia.

-This has been a forgotten aspect of treatment for this condition, yet is one of the most important.
-Almost all joint, tendon and associated condition benefit from compression to prevent excessive inflammatory oedema.
+Compression is often a forgotten aspect of plantar fasciitis treatment, yet it is one of the most important.
+Almost all joint, tendon and associated conditions benefit from compression to prevent excessive inflammatory oedema.
 The plantar fasciitis splint developed right here in Australia is now available to play this role, and is an invaluable tool in treating plantar fasciitis.
 They help immensely in getting our patients the best results in the shortest time.

 You must strictly avoid being barefoot for the most efficient recovery from plantar fasciitis.
 Shoes with your custom orthotics and occasional use of podiatry prescribed arch support thongs must be worn at all times to allow the compounding healing effect to occur most rapidly.

 Too flat, too high, too cushioned, or too hard shoes can aggravate heel pain.
 Your podiatrist will provide you with advice based on your foot type, circumstances, occupation and preferences.
 They will always give you the best advice for a quick and optimal recovery.

-Historically, many doctors had advocated an injection of local anaesthetic and corticosteroid to alleviate the symptoms of heel pain.
-The symptom relief however, can be as short lived as a few weeks, and the injection itself can be very painful and damage the tissue, increasing the chances of rupture by up to 3 times.
+Historically, many doctors advocated an injection of local anaesthetic and corticosteroid to alleviate the symptoms of heel pain.
+The symptom relief, however, can be as short-lived as a few weeks, and the injection itself can be very painful.
 Nowadays, injections are generally reserved for recalcitrant cases in conjunction with other treatments.